 (BRITISH IMPERIALISM and ASIA, to 1900 – continued)

 The leader of the rebellion, Hong Xiuchuan, considered himself a Christian and saw himself as the son of God ordered to save the world.
-His movement was for sharing wealth, for land distribution and for the Ten Commandments.
+He led a movement that favored sharing wealth, land distribution and advocated following the Ten Commandments.
 It favored chastity and an end to foot-binding for women and was opposed to opium smoking.
-It swept across central-eastern China, intending to drive away "Manchu demons" and rival faiths – the rebels destroying Buddhist and Taoist temples.
-Chinese intellectuals sided with Manchu rule rather than Hong's rebellion.
-And Christian missionaries rejected Hong's movement, seeing Hong's views as heretical and his movement as an infringement on their own moves to Christianize.
+It swept across central-eastern China, intending to drive away "Manchu demons" and rival faiths, Buddhists and Taoists, whose temples they destroyed.
+Chinese intellectuals, of course, sided with Manchu rule against Hong's rebellion.
+And Christian missionaries rejected Hong's movement, seeing Hong's views as heretical and his movement as an infringement on their own interests in Christianizing China.

-Five years into the rebellion, Manchu rule also confronted British and French force.
+Five years into the rebellion, Manchu rule also confronted a British and French force.
 A ship registered with the British in Hong Kong and owned by a Chinese resident there was docked off Guangzhou (Canton) and searched by Manchu government agents looking for a notorious pirate.
 The British sent an expedition of ships seeking redress, and they were joined by the French, who wanted to avenge the Manchu execution of a French missionary, Father August Chapdelaine, in Jiangxi province that same year – 1856.
-The British and French force occupied the coastal city of Guangzhou.
+The British and French force occupied Guangzhou.
 The force then cruised north, and in May, 1858, it captured forts near Tianjin.
 The Manchu government gave in and signed the Treaties of Tianjin with Britain and France and with Russia and the United States joining in the agreements.

 China's emperor, Xianfeng, remained hostile to the Westerners.
 He refused to ratify the treaties and he forbade the creation of foreign legations in Beijing.
 In the summer of 1859 the British returned for treaty ratification and the Chinese attacked, killing more than 400 Britons and sinking four ships.
-The British were forced to withdraw – under the cover of fire from a U.S. naval squadron.
-A larger British and French force returned in 1860 and made their way to Beijing, where they ransacked and looted the emperor's' Summer Palace and Old Summer Palace in retaliation for Chinese atrocities.
-They took control in Beijing.
+The British were forced to withdraw while under the cover of fire from a United States naval squadron.
+A larger British and French force returned in 1860 and made their way to Beijing where they ransacked and looted the emperor's' Summer Palace and Old Summer Palace in retaliation for Chinese atrocities.
+The British and French took control in Beijing.
 And Queen Victoria was given a Pekingese dog that had been confiscated from one of the palaces, a dog she named Looty.

-When Cixi's son, Tongzhi, became seventeen, in 1873, he received ambassadors from the West and from Japan without the traditional demand of kowtow.
+When Cixi's son, Tongzhi, became seventeen, in 1873, he received ambassadors from the West and from Japan without demanding the traditional kowtow.
 Tongzhi had resisted his mother by turning to eunuchs, who pampered his desire for dissipation.
-Tongzhi died at the age of eighteen, and Cixi made her four-year-old nephew, Guangxu, emperor and ruled as his regent.
+A conflict among those at court was followed in December 1874 with the announcement that Tongzhi had small pox.
+He is reported as having died on 12 January 1875.
+Cixi made her four-year-old nephew, Guangxu, emperor and continued Manchu dynastic rule as his regent.

-Copyright © 2003-2013 by Frank E. Smitha.
+Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.